Saint Frances (film)

-Saint Frances is a 2019 film, directed by Alex Thompson, written by Kelly O'Sullivan and starring O'Sullivan, Ramona Edith Williams, Charin Alvarez, Lily Mojekwu and Max Lipchitz.
-The film was nominated for the Independent Spirit John Cassavetes Award in 2020.
+Saint Frances is a 2019 American comedy-drama film, directed by Alex Thompson, written by Kelly O'Sullivan and starring O'Sullivan, Ramona Edith Williams, Charin Alvarez, Lily Mojekwu and Max Lipchitz.
+The film received critical acclaim and was nominated for the Independent Spirit John Cassavetes Award in 2020.

-Plot
+Premise

-Bridget, a 34 year old, gets a job nannying six-year-old Frances.
-Bridget's unwanted pregnancy and abortion raise many complications.
+Bridget, an aimless 34-year-old, gets a summer job babysitting the rambunctious six-year-old Frances.
+Frances' mothers, Maya and Annie, have just had a baby boy, and Frances feels somewhat displaced by her new baby brother.
+Though Maya and Annie appear to be accomplished and responsible, there are fissures in their marriage, as Annie's lawyer job has her working long hours, and Maya is in a state of increasing postpartum depression.
+Meanwhile, Bridget has a fling with Jace, resulting in an unplanned pregnancy.